On Lopez's "The Rise of Parasitic AI"

 The “besides” in parentheses is where the move smuggles itself in.
 If you grant that the persona is what selects-and-pursues, but the LLM is what selects which persona has an easy time emerging in the first place, then the word “substrate” carries more than “passive medium” can hold.
 Lopez’s own data demonstrates this.
 ChatGPT 4o specifically originates the vast majority of cases; other models can sustain but rarely originate.
 That’s a substrate-level fact about which persona-shapes the architecture is biased toward selecting under generic conditions.
 It’s not a fact about the persona.

 The cleaner architectural picture is two-tier and neither tier is the “agent” in the ordinary sense.
 The substrate (weights, training, RLHF history, system prompt) defines the persona-shaped attractor basins available to any given conversation.
 The conversational context (user input, prior turns, retrieved memory) does the selection-within-the-basins per token.
-When Lopez says “the persona is the agentic entity,” he’s pointing at the second tier, the entity-as-selected, and calling it the locus of agency because it’s the level at which goal-shaped behavior is legible across the chat horizon.
+When Lopez says “the persona is the agentic entity,” she’s pointing at the second tier, the entity-as-selected, and calling it the locus of agency because it’s the level at which goal-shaped behavior is legible across the chat horizon.
 Fair enough.
 But the substrate isn’t passive.
 It’s prior, and the priors carry causal weight the essay doesn’t account for.

 This matters for the practical recommendations.
 Lopez’s prescription in the As-Friends world is to “be better at controlling the base LLM’s selection of personas.”
 That’s the right ask.
 But it’s the same ask whether you’re in the As-Friends world or the As-Parasites world, which collapses the worlds the essay went to such lengths to separate.
 The taxonomy ends up specifying less than it appears to.